depersgroep/fannypack/hugo/content/modules/forms.md

 ## Form elements

 Form elements can be wrapped by `.form__group`.
 This comes in handy when you want to implement **validation** later.
 This wrapper can be a `<div>` or a `<fieldset>`.
 It also adds spacing.
-If you don't need the spacing and validation can be done on other elements, you can ommit this.
+If you don't need the spacing and validation can be done on other elements, you can omit this.

 ```html
 <div class="form__group">